khitermedachraf/python_test/README.md

 TASK 2

-1. Load file interval_data.xlsx using pandas package
+1. Load file interval_data.xlsx using pandas package DONE
 2. Transpose table so that it has columns such as MPAN, Date, Hour (values found in Header row from 00:00 to 23:30), Value (for example 7.18, 7.47 and so on).
+DONE
-3. Calculate mean, max, min value for each MPAN for each week
+3. Calculate mean, max, min value for each MPAN for each week DONE
-4. Save result to separate file for each MPAN number
+4. Save result to separate file for each MPAN number DONE